Hinduism in America

 Hindu Emissaries (1893–1965)

-After the World’s Parliament of Religions, Vivekananda embarked on two-year-long lecture tours, sponsored by liberal Protestant organizations.
+After the World’s Parliament of Religions, Vivekananda embarked on an approximately three-year-long lecture tour during which he was invited to speak by various liberal Protestant organizations.
 Through these connections, he was invited to become the chair of a position in metaphysics at Harvard University, which he declined, and he established himself among the elites and literati of New England society.
 He was vastly influential in spreading his reformist vision of Hinduism in the United States, but also he began to develop a following of disciples who were interested in the practical methods behind his philosophical teachings.
 In 1896, he published his paraphrasing of Patañjali’s Yoga Sūtras in a short book entitled Rājā Yoga, or the “Yogi of Kings.”
 He wrote, “Each soul is potentially divine.
 The goal is to manifest this divinity within, by controlling nature, external and internal.
 Do this either by work, or worship or psychic control, or philosophy—by one, or more, or all of these—and be free.
 This is the whole of religion.
 Doctrines, or dogmas, or rituals, or books, or temples, or forms, are but secondary details.”18 With regard to practice, he also began instructing his followers in the daily breathing and meditation exercises of yoga.19 In general, however, Vivekananda distained the postural practices of Hatha yoga as inferior and did not advocate for them in his discourses.

 Vivekananda popularized a controversial form of reform Hinduism in the United States.
 Influenced by liberal Protestant theological ideas and American social conventions, it differed considerably from Hindu practices of major strata of Indic society, including localized village ritual offerings of devotional worship (pūjā), brahmanical fire sacrifices (homas), and temple worship.
 Still, he was lauded in the United States for his reformist theology and championed at home for his ability to confront the West with an anticolonial message that bolstered the Indian nationalist cause.
 In fact, when Vivekananda returned home to India, he received an effulgent welcome, and his rhetoric became much more aggressively nationalist.
 It was in his speeches after his return to India that he called for the development of a strong and healthy Hindu citizenry, a class of “warrior monks” who would cast off the shackles of British colonialism.20 It was at this point that Hindu nationalists adopted his message and personae as emblematic of their cause, as would later Hindu nationalist organizations.